andresq12/690-Final-Project/README.md

 -Mutable icons that will change depending on the type of weather in the searched city -Location weather that is retrieved upon opening application.
--A button that will change from farenheight to celsius
+-A button that will change from farenheight to celsius I have implemented all the must have features